vanjohnson879/frontline-cloud-doc/content/tutorials/_includes/simulation_1.md

-Now that we've created our artifact on FrontLine, it is time to create a simulation.
+Now that you've created your artifact on FrontLine, it is time to create a simulation.
 A simulation is a configuration of a Gatling test on FrontLine.

-Let's get back to the main page by clicking on the Gatling icon of the navbar.
+Go back to the main page by clicking on the Gatling icon of the navbar.

 {{< img src="click_gatling_icon.png" alt="Return to simulation page" >}}

-Now let's open the creation modal by clicking on the Add button.
+Now open the creation modal by clicking on the Add button.

 {{< img src="add_simulation_button.png" alt="Open the simulation modal" >}}